- Must visit

 The best way to find a cheap train ticket from Brussels to Glasgow is to book your journey as far in advance as possible and to avoid traveling at rush hour.

-It's difficult to get from Brussels to Glasgow without transferring at least 2 times.
+It's difficult to get from Brussels to Glasgow without transferring at least once.

 Tube from London Kings Cross to London Euston